CerealPlayer/templates/templates/frontendstore/README.md

 ## Content

-As of right now the template only includes a landing page, a product detail page and a cart page.
+As of right now the template includes a landing page, product detail page, cart and auth pages.

-The cart is powered by React's Context API, but that's not how we usually do it.
-The better way to do it is by having the user sign in and then saving his/her cart in a database.
-Or in case the user doesn't want to sign in we can just create a unique ID (with tools like [Nano ID](https://github.com/ai/nanoid)), save that on a database along with the cart content and finally, set a cookie with the ID that we'll use to retrieve the cart.
+To avoid setting up a database (which would be super easy with [supabase](https://www.supabase.com), but you know, just a demo), product data comes from a json file and the cart is built with Context API.
+That's not how we usually do it but for the purpose of this demo it should suffice (for now 😈).

 ## To do